Zero Tolerance for Underage Drinking and Driving

 In addition, underage drivers subject to zero tolerance prosecutions are often charged with additional crimes such as consumption of alcohol by a minor or possession of alcohol by a minor.

-The bottom line: drinking and driving is a high-risk proposition if you're under 21, even if your BAC is nowhere near the "legal limit" generally applied to drivers over the age of 21.
+The bottom line: drinking and driving is a high-risk proposition, particularly if you're under 21, even if your BAC is nowhere near the "legal limit" generally applied to drivers over the age of 21.
 Even an adult driver may be subject to DUI conviction if the prosecution can show that although his BAC was lower than .08 percent, he showed signs of impairment.
 For drivers under 21, though, the law doesn't prohibit impaired driving.
 It prohibits drinking and driving, period.